SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

                                               border_mode='remove_channels')

 **Notes**:
-  * :code:`spatial_interpolation_method` "krigging" or "iwd" fot not play a big role.
+  * :code:`spatial_interpolation_method` "kriging" or "iwd" do not play a big role.
-  * :code:`border_mode` is very important details.
-How to deal with the border because with motion units on the border by nature are not present on the entire recording.
-We higly recommend the :code:`border_mode='remove_channels'` because this remove channels on the border that will be impacted by drift.
+  * :code:`border_mode` is a very important parameter.
+It controls how to deal with the border because motion causes units on the border to not be present throughout the recording.
+We highly recommend the :code:`border_mode='remove_channels'` because this remove channels on the border that will be impacted by drift.
 Of course the larger the motion is the more channels are removed.